taverianov/cloudlinux-documentation/docs/shared/command-line_tools/README.md

 Caching and synchronization can also be performed separately, see ["CLI Options"](./#cli-options-examples) section.

-To disable this feature add to the config file _/etc/sysconfig/cloudlinux_.
+To disable this feature and stop CloudLinux from interfering with system quotas, add `cl_quota_limits_autosync=no` to the config file `/etc/sysconfig/cloudlinux`.

 #### Quotas DB file